Squatters Rights In New Jersey hero New Jersey

 What are the squatting laws and legal definitions in New Jersey?

-Where can I find resources or rehabilitation programs for squatters in New Jersey?
+Where can I find help or services for getting better for squatters in New Jersey?

 How do property encroachment laws affect squatters in Sussex County or other areas of New Jersey?